 What is complex regional pain syndrome?

 Complex regional pain syndrome is a chronic condition that causes long-lasting pain.
-Normally, pain is temporary and resolves as the body heals.
+Normally, pain is short-term and resolves as the body heals.
 But with this condition, pain doesn't fade with time.
-Instead, it causes continuous pain that might get worse instead of better as days and weeks pass.
+Instead, ongoing pain might get worse instead of better as days and weeks pass.

 What causes complex regional pain syndrome?

 Experts aren't sure what causes complex regional pain syndrome, but they believe that nerve damage is involved.
 In most cases, the condition occurs after some type of injury to the affected area, although this is not always the case.

 Doctor’s view this disease as an abnormal response by the body that magnifies the effects of the injury.
 The nerve endings that control pain in an area that has been injured may become overly sensitive to the chemical messengers carried by the sympathetic nervous system.
 These chemical messengers, called catecholamines, may stimulate the pain and other symptoms.